arenzo97/arenzo97.github.io/civil.md

 More details to be announced closer to the date...

+10:30 - Arrival

 11:00 - Civil Wedding Ceremony at **Crowborough Register Office**

-13:00 - Lunch at hired venue
+13:00 - Lunch at hired venue - Jubilee Community Centre, East Grinstead, RH19 2HL (Jordan Hall)

 [Back to Home](index.html)